drdaemos/xc5-docs/en/basics/flexy_guide.md

 {* the same way, {foo} variable will have "baz" value in this viewer class *}
 {% endraw %}{% endhighlight %}

-Finally, you can include view lists – [view list is a collection of templates and viewer classes](Step-2---applying-design-changes_8224787.html#Step2-applyingdesignchanges-Hidingtemplatesandwidgets) – into the template as follows:
+Finally, you can include view lists – {% link "view list is a collection of templates and viewer classes" Step-2---applying-design-changes_8224787.html#Step2-applyingdesignchanges-Hidingtemplatesandwidgets %} – into the template as follows:

 {% highlight php %}{% raw %}
 <list name="list-name" />